|SCIENTIFIC DISCIPLINARY SECTOR||M-PED/03|

 VALENTINA PENNAZIO (President)

-The lessons will start in the second semester.
-Students are invited to consult aulaweb of the course to view the calendar of meetings and respective contents
+Lessons start in the second semester.
+Students are invited to consult the course's aulaweb page to view the calendar of meetings and their respective contents.

 At the end of each module, an activity is expected to investigate the skills acquired on the topics covered, evaluated out of thirty.